bkaganovich/tar-backup/README.md

 ## Description

-This bash script creates a gzip tarball archive backup of specified directories and files.
+This bash script creates a gzip tarball archive backup of specified directories and files, that can be scheduled automatically using `crontab` by running it as a command.

 ## Usage